Guitar World pays tribute to Southern rock legends Lynyrd Skynyrd by ranking their greatest tracks.

-Adds King, “I wrote the choruses and everything up to Billy’s piano solo.
-It was a three-way collaboration as my part inspired Ronnie and I never would've been inspired to write my part without Gary's contribution.
+“I wrote the choruses and everything up to Billy’s piano solo.
+It was a three-way collaboration as my part inspired Ronnie and I never would've been inspired to write my part without Gary's contribution," King added.

 “Right after we wrote it, Ronnie said to me ‘Well?
 There’s our Ramblin Man.’”